exerceo/quadraticsolver/README.md

 make deploy
 ```

-now the `qsolver` program will be in the deployment direcetory
+now the `qsolver` program will be in the deployment directory

 ## Usage
 To use qsolver, run the program (i.e. `./qsolver`) and enter three decimal numbers separated by spaces.